 “Having been told that chemotherapy can affect fertility levels, I was pleasantly surprised to find myself pregnant in 2000 and now have a teenage son, Ross.

 “I’ve made the most of life since my cancer experience.
-In 2000, I trekked the Himalayas in aid of Newry Hospice and later that year I ran the London Marathon, and of course being a mum has been a fantastic experience.
+In 1992 I returned to education as a mature student and gained a BSSc (Sociology) and MSSc (Irish Politics) from QUB.
+In 2000, I trekked the Himalayas in aid of Newry Hospice and later that year I ran the London Marathon.
+Of course being a mum has been a fantastic experience.

 “However, I am under no illusions, and cancer affects different people in different ways – it’s not all plain sailing, you may have ups and downs and having cancer can be troublesome – it can affect life and travel insurance premiums, but it is now recognised as a disability which means that people with cancer are protected from discrimination by law so it’s always worth speaking to others to get information if you are unsure.